BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 TODO
 ----

-* Check legendary drop pools
-  * Legendary COMs especially - UCP does some different stuff than we do.
-Specifically, their section `Add legendary coms to world drops and grinder` alters some character- specific legendary pools.
-Check it out, to see if that's maybe altering the drop probabilities in ways we don't expect.
 * Check boss unique drops
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
 Mull it over.